 I am quite interested about history, whether reading about it or replaying it, especially the American Civil War and the World War II (with the Roman Republic, Pirate Golden Years and the Wild West as other periods that also tickle my fancy - as long as something interesting happened, I'm interested in it).
 I have over a hundred games of Combat Commander under the hood, so I guess this qualifies as my favorite game.

-Other themes that always manage to get to me are racing (just loved finally playing Thunder Alley this year), space-theme games (either 4X or pure space battles, I just love my spaceships, even if a lot of game fell flat for me, as can be seen by the number of "formerly owned" games in my collection.
-Current favorites would be Eclipse and Space Empires 4X) and sports (but more on the management side than the playing, as I find the loss of speed of execution to denature the board game version).
+Other themes that always manage to get to me are racing (with Thunder Alley being my favorite, which is impressive for someone who doesn't like NASCAR), space-theme games (either 4X or pure space battles, I just love my spaceships, even if a lot of games fell flat for me, as can be seen by the number of "formerly owned" games in my collection.
+Current favorites are still Eclipse and Space Empires 4X, with Stat Trek Attack Wing and Star Wars Armada hitting the table when I can) and sports (but more on the management side than the playing, as I find the loss of speed of execution to denature the board game version).

 Theme is important to me, but sound game design even more.
 I don't mind a 30 minutes luck fest, but having a 3 hours game determined by who drew the power card or by kingmaking feels quite sour.
 I love conflict games, and lining up armies in front of each other, yet I'm left cold by last-man standing scenarios.
 These don't happen in real life, and I don't see why two armies would slug each other to annihilation except in desperate times.